Lilia Luciano: Television

-Trayvon Martin case

 Luciano was one of the national television reporters on the scene in Sanford, Florida covering the Trayvon Martin story.

 On May 2, 2012, it was announced that Luciano was no longer at NBC News, after it was found that the audio portion of George Zimmerman's 9-1-1 call, reporting a potential burglary, was edited in a manner that made Zimmerman sound racist by making an unprompted statement that Martin was black instead of answering the 911 dispatcher's questions.
 NBC dismissed the producer responsible for editing the piece and also dismissed Luciano for the oversight.
 All of Luciano's reports on the Trayvon Martin story which contained the misleading edit were removed from the Today website.

 NBC News president Steve Capus told Reuters that the edit, made by a Miami-based producer, was "a mistake and not a deliberate act to misrepresent the phone call."
 The network claimed that it was done in order to meet a maximum time requirement for the piece, a common pressure in morning television.
 The producer was subsequently fired and NBC News apologized for the error, though not on the air, stating it was an "editing error in the production process."

 On December 6, 2012, Luciano was named as a defendant in a defamation lawsuit filed against NBC by George Zimmerman regarding their erroneous edit and airing of his 911 call to advance a false narrative.
 Zimmerman's criminal trial concluded with a "not guilty" jury verdict and acquittal on July 13, 2013, allowing his lawsuit to proceed.
 Zimmerman's lawsuit against NBC and his subsequent appeal were both dismissed in Florida courts.